26 May: Shmues un Vayn 7 – Yiddish Conversation Evening

 Meyshe Kulbak (l.) and Izi Kharik (r.).
 Photos (Kulbak): Eliot Gordin Levitan (via Forward); (Kharik): yleksikon

 On 31 October 2021 at 3 pm, YIDDISH BERLIN held a reading to remember two important Yiddish poets.
-On 29 October 1937, Meyshe Kulbak and Izi Kharik were summarily executed.
+On 29 October 1937, Moyshe Kulbak and Izi Kharik were summarily executed.
 They were among the first Yiddish writers to fall victim to Stalinist purges.

 Kulbak and Kharik were both born in Belarus – Raysn in Yiddish – where they spent much of their lives and where they were also murdered.
 The notion of home and finding home, as well as the tensions between the shtetl and the big city, were central themes for both poets.